jcaillon/valet/README.md

 ## 🔭 Roadmap

-- Replace include by source so we can keep using shellcheck directive.
-Use builtin source "$@" in case it is needed.
-- Prefix function with the lib.
-E.g. string::wrapText.
 - Document everything.
 Document test.
 - Add support for interactive mode.
 - Replace fzf menu with equivalent pure bash menu.